GSA/cto-website/_guides/Agile_Investment_Proof-Of-Concept_phase_checklist.md

 **Scope and Approach**
 * PoC scope is defined
-* High-level business needs have been identified prioritized
+* High-level business needs have been identified and prioritized
-* High-level technical needs and requirements have been identified prioritized
+* High-level technical needs and requirements have been identified and prioritized
 * Approach for PoC phase had been defined